Safe holidays. So that a small tick does not become a big problem!

 When will we encounter a tick?

-When the temperature exceeds 5-7°C during the day and it is humid, ticks begin to be active.
-After waking up from hibernation, they must find their host from mid-March.
-The first peak of seasonal activity falls in March-June, while the second one falls in September.
-Tick activity ends when the average air temperature drops below 5-7°C, which in Poland usually falls in October and November.
-The season of activity can be disrupted by anomalies occurring in nature; these arachnids can be encountered even in winter on a warmer day.
+When the daily temperature exceeds 5-7°C and the humidity is high, ticks become active.
+After emerging from hibernation, they must find a host from mid-March.
+The first peak of seasonal activity occurs between March and June, with the second peak occurring in September.
+Tick activity ends when the average air temperature drops below 5-7°C, which typically occurs in October and November in Poland.
+The activity season can be disrupted by natural anomalies; these arachnids can even be encountered on warmer days in winter.

 How to protect yourself from ticks?